MicroAIInc/MicroAI-Security-and-Monitoring/docs/Configurations.md

 # Configurations
 The following options allows you to configure your agent according to your needs.
-Updating this requires the agent to be restarted, and in some cases, retraining.
+Updating this requires the agent to be restarted, and in some cases, retraining. **NOTE: provide details on where to find the config file for different OS**

 ## Table of Contents